luketgriffith/ReactNativeRebase/README.md

 Note- this assumes that you have React Native & its dependencies installed on your machine.
 Go [here](https://facebook.github.io/react-native/docs/getting-started.html#content) to make sure.

+This is meant as a bare-bones starter kit for prototyping/building mobile apps quickly.
+Feedback, thoughts, PRs welcome!

 #Getting Started
 -Come up with a billion-dollar app idea
 -Get familiar with [Re-base](https://github.com/tylermcginnis/re-base), it's the main point of using this project.